-- 2.1 This policy applies to all persons managing, delivering, or engaging with Manchester City activity in all its formats and settings, including our employees, parents / carers and third parties, including commercial partners, licence holders, contractors, consultants and grantees. - 2.2 This policy applies to all employees employed by City Football Group which includes Manchester City Football Club and City in the Community.
-In addition, all workers including third party suppliers and/or service providers are expected to follow this policy when they are carrying out any services on behalf of CFG. - 2.3 Where Manchester City enters a commercial or contractual relationship with third parties, including commercial partners, licence holders, contractors, consultants and grantees, those organisations and/or individuals are also required to uphold the requirements and principles presented in this policy.
-These are also found in the Partnerships Safeguarding Manual. - 2.4 The workforce is required to implement the requirements contained in this policy in conjunction with the Safeguarding Code of Conduct (presented as Appendix 6).
-This is acknowledged by all workers at the commencement of their employment or deployment. - 2.5 Members of the workforce are required to consider the wellbeing and protection of children and/or Adults at Risk in our care.
-Whilst not an exclusive list, a list of potential settings where safeguarding measures are required is presented below. - i.
-Involved in academy or associated player development programmes. - ii.
-Under the age of 18 and involved in/have made the transition to senior squads. - iii.
-On trips, tours, overnight stays or living for significant periods of time away from their families in Club-arranged accommodation or residential provision. - iv.
-Participants on commercial football school-type programs or similar. - v.
-Taking part in City in the Community activities. - vi.
-Considered homeless people, people with mental health or health issues, or young offenders taking part in community foundation-based programmes. - vii.
-Contacting the club, visiting the stadiums on match days, or visiting for other pre-arranged activities e.g. events, concerts or tours. - viii.
-Attending promotional or marketing events either on on-site or off-site locations, including those operated by a third party on behalf of Manchester City. - ix.
-Ball assistants, match-day mascots, flag-bearers and other children and young people taking part in match day activities. - x.
-Children and young people attending as volunteers or on organised work experience. - xi.
-Involved or in contact with our eSports programme. - xii.
-Vulnerable to bullying or cyber-bullying through their relationship with Manchester City.
+- 2.1 This policy applies to all individuals involved in managing, delivering, or engaging with Manchester City activity in all its formats and settings, including our employees, participants, parents and carers, and third parties, including commercial partners, license holders, contractors, consultants and grantees. - 2.2 The policy applies to Manchester City workers and participants wherever they are deployed across the world, though recognise that there will be differing legal and regulatory conditions in non-UK territories which may impact some of the policy obligations. - 2.3 This policy also applies to all individuals employed or deployed by City Football Group Limited (CFG) where their work brings them into contact with Manchester City.
+CFG is a British-based holding company that administers association football clubs, including Manchester City, and shares its headquarters with Manchester City.
+The policy scope also includes City in the Community Manchester City's charity. - 2.4 For the purposes of this policy where reference is made to Manchester City, it should be assumed that this means Manchester City and CFG. - 2.5 Where Manchester City enters a commercial or contractual relationship with third parties, including commercial partners, licence holders, contractors, consultants and grantees, those organisations and/or individuals are also required to uphold the requirements and principles presented in this policy.
+These are also found in the Partnerships Safeguarding Manual. - 2.6 Some Manchester City facilities share physical spaces with those of our partners and our neighbours.
+Where reasonable and practical, this policy will be enacted whenever and wherever our activities overlap and safeguarding risks are identified. - 2.7 The workforce is required to implement the requirements contained in this policy in conjunction with the Safeguarding Code of Conduct (presented as Appendix 6).
+This is acknowledged by all workers at the commencement of their employment or deployment. - 2.8 Members of the workforce are required to consider the safety, dignity and wellbeing of those we owe a duty of care to.
+A (non-exhaustive) list of potential settings where safeguarding measures are required is presented below. - i.
+Academy or associated player development programmes. - ii.
+Children taking part in senior / open-age football (eg transitional moments in senior / elite squads) - iii.
+Trips, tours, overnight stays or living for significant periods of time away from their families in Club-arranged accommodation or residential provision.